 During its January 17, 2017 meeting, the City Council approved a technology surcharge to defray the cost of technology and software necessary to provide online permitting activities.
 Below is the fee schedule.
 Click here to refer to the Council agenda item.
-These fees will be implemented beginning March 2017.

 Call Before You Dig

 Want to avoid spending a day in the dark?
 It's as simple as 8-1-1.

 Call 811 a few days prior to digging, tell the operator where you're planning to dig, what type of work you will be doing, and your affected local utilities companies will be notified about your intent to dig.
 In a few days, they'll send a locator to mark the approximate location of your underground lines, pipes and cables, so you'll know what's below - and be able to dig safely.

 Remember, always call 811 before you start any digging project!
 You'll avoid injury, expense, embarrassment - and a very inconvenient day in the dark. www.georgia811.com